 When you are part of a great team, going to work in the morning feels joyous and exciting.
 There is a special feeling when your teammates are working towards the same goal as you – you’re able to share in the camaraderie of the journey, as well as the achievements.

-Through synergy, a good team is able to create an end result far outweighing what each individual could produce themselves.
-However, in order to create a good team, it’s essential that you pick the right members.
+Through synergy, good teams are able to create an end result far outweighing what each individual could produce themselves.
+However, in order to create a successful team, it’s essential that you pick the right members.

-Some skillsets and personalities types naturally gel well with one another, whereas other combinations will create a truly catastrophic atmosphere in any workplace.
+Some skill sets and personality types naturally gel well with one another, whereas other combinations will create a truly catastrophic atmosphere in any workplace.
 Unfortunately, no amount of technical proficiency can make up for a failed team dynamic!

 While you’ll want to screen for specific traits based on your industry and company culture, if you can find a team member who has a handful (or preferably all) of the following traits, never let them go!

 In order to be a great team player, it’s crucial to have an unbiased awareness of what you’re good at and what you suck at.
-As a legendary entrepreneur and YouTube star, Gary Vaynerchuk, says: “Self-awareness is being able to accept your weaknesses while focusing all of your attention on your strengths.”
+As legendary entrepreneur and YouTube star Gary Vaynerchuk says: “Self-awareness is being able to accept your weaknesses while focusing all of your attention on your strengths.”

-In the modern era, we’re conditioned into improving our weaknesses rather than doubling down on our strengths.
+In the modern era, we’re conditioned to improve our weaknesses rather than doubling down on our strengths.
 When you follow this path, it’s hard to rise above mediocrity.

 However, when you’re brutally honest about your weaknesses, you can finally accept them and hone other skills that will make you extremely valuable to your employer.

-Teams benefit when individual members are fully aware of their strengths and weaknesses, but it’s especially important that leaders understand the key attributes of their subordinates.
-Good leaders know how to delegate effectively, while bad leaders give the inappropriate work to the wrong workers.
+Strong teams benefit when individual members are fully aware of their strengths and weaknesses, but it’s especially important that leaders understand the key attributes of their subordinates.
+Good leaders know how to delegate effectively, while bad leaders give inappropriate work to the wrong workers.

-With this in mind, if you read most job descriptions, you could come to the conclusion that companies are only looking for outrageously extroverted salesmen – for every single role!
+With this in mind, if you read most job descriptions, you could come to the conclusion that companies are only looking for outrageously extroverted sales people – for every single role!

-Valuable team members should be experts in their chosen disciplines – they shouldn’t be expected to switch roles with one another when there isn’t a major overlap in competencies.
+The ideal team player should be an expert in their chosen disciplines – they shouldn’t be expected to switch roles with one another when there isn’t a major overlap in competencies.

-For the same reason that Hightower plays as a linebacker and Brady plays as a quarterback, putting individuals in roles where they can fully utilize their talents is essential if you want your team to function optimally.
+For the same reason that Hightower plays as a linebacker and Brady plays as a quarterback, putting individuals in roles where they can fully utilize their talents is essential if you want effective teams that function optimally.

 2. Committed to Mastery

 As Robert Greene, author of Mastery, states: “The time that leads to mastery is dependent on the intensity of our focus.”
-Great team members make time in their weekly schedule for refining their talents and adding new ticks to their repertoires.
+Great team players make time in their weekly schedule for refining their talents and adding new tricks to their repertoires.

-When every member of the team in committed to personal growth, this not only creates an awesome working atmosphere, but it constantly brings new information into the organization which assists creative problem-solving.
+When every member of the team is committed to personal growth, this not only creates an awesome working atmosphere, but it constantly brings new information into the organization which assists creative problem-solving.